3mdeb/news-and-ideas/blog/content/post/2020-08-10-trenchboot-event-log.md

   14: 0x0000000000000000000000000000000000000000000000000000000000000000
   15: 0x0000000000000000000000000000000000000000000000000000000000000000
   16: 0x0000000000000000000000000000000000000000000000000000000000000000
-  17: 0x43EACA12CB8DAD1C069AB51F131DE0EB3C1714690D394C515B41E6DDE65896FD
+  17: 0x86319148902E0F12FB1FC286C46FEC26B3A7B7F0E8480B591C4B0A8D5034356A
-  18: 0xF5F92D0FCBE7127FE84834536ADC0D355E2F0B46AF247316D2904F42E4CD2408
+  18: 0x05FE7E92876C349954A766ACC7F5FCE64A1A78FD4C5FC4B4E8D19856AFFD3DBA
   19: 0x0000000000000000000000000000000000000000000000000000000000000000
   20: 0x0000000000000000000000000000000000000000000000000000000000000000
   21: 0x0000000000000000000000000000000000000000000000000000000000000000
   22: 0x0000000000000000000000000000000000000000000000000000000000000000
   23: 0x0000000000000000000000000000000000000000000000000000000000000000

 ```

-No surprise here, the value of PCR 17 for SHA256 matches the one calculated by
+No surprise here, the value of PCR 17 matches the one calculated by the script.
-the script.
-Usually this is enough to prove that the platform is in a more or
+Usually this is enough to prove that the platform is in a more or less known
-less known state and there is no reason to check the event log, it is more
+state and there is no reason to check the event log, it is more useful to check
-useful to check it when those values differ, but we will do this anyway.
+it when those values differ, but we will do this anyway.

 ### util.sh